dusty-nv/jetson-inference/docs/segnet-console-2.md

 - [`segnet-camera.cpp`](../examples/segnet-camera/segnet-camera.cpp) (C++)
 - [`segnet-camera.py`](../python/examples/segnet-camera.py) (Python)

+See [below](#pretrained-segmentation-models-available) for various pre-trained segmentation models available that use the FCN-ResNet18 network with realtime performance on Jetson.
+Models are provided for a variety of environments and subject matter, including urban cities, off-road trails, and indoor office spaces and homes.

 ### Pre-Trained Segmentation Models Available

 Below is a table of the pre-trained semantic segmentation models available for [download](building-repo-2.md#downloading-models), and the associated `--network` argument to `segnet-console` used for loading them.
-They're based on the 21-class FCN-ResNet18 network and have been trained on various datasets and input resolutions using [PyTorch](https://github.com/dusty-nv/pytorch-segmentation), and have been exported to ONNX format to be loaded with TensorRT.
+They're based on the 21-class FCN-ResNet18 network and have been trained on various datasets and resolutions using [PyTorch](https://github.com/dusty-nv/pytorch-segmentation), and were exported to [ONNX format](https://onnx.ai/) to be loaded with TensorRT.

 | Dataset      | Resolution | CLI Argument | Accuracy | Jetson Nano | Jetson Xavier |
 |:------------:|:----------:|--------------|:--------:|:-----------:|:-------------:|